top of page

 Artist Introduction

 Deborah Moore is an Artist, Illustrator, Entrepreneur, Wellness Consultant and Psychic Medium based in Wollongong, NSW.
 Deborah initially started completing commission works at the age of 16, focussing primarily on portrait paintings in oils.
 Over the past few decades, Deborah has explored a multitude of mediums and been involved in local collaborative exhibitions, including at Studio 19 and Art Arena.
 She also held a solo exhibition in 2005 before shifting her focus more towards illustration work.
-Although she still enjoys traditional art materials, Deborah has made a recent connection to a digitised format using the Procreate app.
-She enjoys this contemporary tool as it allows her to continue to express hand drawn artworks, but in a more flexible way.
+Deborah has made a recent connection to a digitised format using the Procreate app, which has been particularly useful for completing her oracle card and children’s book illustrations.
+She enjoys this contemporary method, as it allows her to continue to express hand-drawn artworks, but in a more flexible way.
+Although exploring on the digital playground, Deborah’s artmaking practices remain firmly embedded in organic roots, with her primary method of creating being the gel plate.
+This versatile tool allows for expression through mixed media printmaking.

 In recent years, Deborah has embraced opportunities to illustrate children’s books, including two that she has authored and self-published.
 In 2021, she had the privilege of illustrating Max & Abby for the Batten Disease Support and Research Association (BDSRA) who are dedicated to improving the lives and well-being of patients & families affected by Batten Disease and other types of Childhood Dementia.
 The opportunity arose when Deborah was working as a Dementia Consultant and was involved in a Childhood Dementia Project at the time.
 She has since moved on to her own studio and healing practice.